blair-mmai/AzureML_SentimentAnalysis/Overview-of-Microsoft-Azure-ML-Studio-for-Sentiment-Analysis.md

 ### _Named Entity Recognition_

 Example Use Case:
-* Documentation Management & Compliance
+* Documentation management & compliance
 > Classify and redact documents that have sensitive information

 ### _Language Detection_